 - May find it difficult to recognise emotional expressions and body language in relation to the social context.

-Sally is 6, she has autism and a learning disability; she loves to go to the local park close to her home.
+Sally is 6, she is autistic and has a learning disability; she loves to go to the local park close to her home.
 She enjoys playing on the swings and other equipment.
 Much as she loves this activity she becomes very distressed if her parents or teachers try to take her to an unfamiliar swing park.
 This can result in very distressed and difficult behaviour that can have an effect on the rest of the day.
 Sally has a similar reaction when her mum tries to take a different route to school in the car or goes round the supermarket in anything other than the order Sally is used to.

 Kenny is 17 years old and has Asperger’s Syndrome.
 His dad suffers from severe headaches which are exacerbated by Kenny’s loud and repetitive questioning on his favourite topic.
 It was only when Kenny could see his dad in bed that he was able to understand that he was unwell.
 It appears that Kenny could not innately understand and empathise with his dad’s condition, however, if he actually saw dad in bed in the day time Kenny then had a concrete cue that he was unwell and was then able to adapt his behaviour.